‘The roar I hear is the next stage of the rocket firing’: MAPS technology and the new age of vaccine development

 “I started thinking about how powerful a new vaccine introduction can be,” he says.

-After a chance meeting in 1997 with Porter Anderson, one of the inventors of the pneumococcal vaccine, Malley jumped at the chance to collaborate, a decision that eventually led to the formation of Affinivax, a biotech company that GSK acquired in August 2022.
+After a chance meeting in 1997 with Porter Anderson, one of the inventors of the pneumococcal vaccine, Malley jumped at the opportunity to collaborate, a decision that eventually led to the formation of Affinivax, a biotech company that GSK acquired in August 2022.

 Today, vaccine technology development is anything but dull.